ims-systems-00/ims-kb/docs/General Information/02 - Our IMS/system_defaults.md

 + Half-Yearly
 + Yearly

-After selecting from the drop-down menu, click on `Confirm` to update your changes or `Reset` to clear the fields.
+After selecting from the drop-down menu, click on `Create` to update your changes or `Reset` to clear the fields.

 Report intervals allow you to pick a day for each period where they will be sent an email containing the dashboard report.